Sooshi Mango

 Sooshi Mango is an Australian comedy troupe founded in 2015.
 The group consists of two brothers, Joe and Carlo Salanitri, and their best friend, Andrew Manfre.
-Sooshi Mango is best known for their comedy skits, acts, videos, series and live shows, paying homage to their experiences growing up in an Italian family, and around Italians, Greeks, and ethnic cultures living in Australia.
+Sooshi Mango is best known for their comedy skits, acts, videos, series and live shows, paying homage to their experiences growing up in an Italian family, and around Italians, Greeks, Croats, Macedonians, Serbs, Albanians and other ethnic cultures living in Australia.

 The comedic influences of the group include Dean Martin and Jerry Lewis, the Marx Brothers, Laurel and Hardy, Benny Hill and many more.
 Being most strongly inspired by their European ancestry, their content is commonly rooted in humorously depicting the Italian and Greek ethnic and cultural diaspora and their role in Australian society, and its racial prejudice and social mechanisms of the modern-day world.

 Sooshi Mango features many characters in their skits, with characters Johnny, Vince and Sam being seen in the majority of their videos.
-With over 350 million views and counting, Sooshi Mango has been featured in four theatrical shows in multiple countries.
-The troupe's first solo theatre show, Fifty Shades of Ethnic, was performed 45 times in over 10 cities.
-Sooshi Mango have also done advertisements for numerous companies, have begun a podcast and won the AACTA Comedy Awards.
+With over 800 million views and counting, Sooshi Mango has been featured in four theatrical shows in multiple countries.
+Sooshi Mango are the only comedy group in history to sell out three shows in a row at Rod Laver Arena, in Melbourne, Victoria, Australia.
+Sooshi Mango have also been at the centre of advertisements for numerous companies.

+In 2021, they launched their podcast, titled 'Saucy Meatballs', which has gone on to become one of the biggest and most listened to podcasts in Australia, continuing this success well into the second season of the series.

+Sooshi Mango won at the 2021 AACTA Comedy Awards for Favourite Digital Comedy Creator.
 Sooshi Mango began writing a script for their first own feature-length film in 2022.